kevgo/active_cucumber/README.md

 * add `gem 'active_cucumber'` to your Gemfile
 * run `bundle install`
-* make sure you have your [FactoryGirl factories](https://github.com/thoughtbot/factory_girl) set up and loaded
+* make sure you have your [FactoryBot factories](https://github.com/thoughtbot/factory_bot) set up and loaded

 ## Creating database records

-ActiveCucumber allows to create ActiveRecord objects from data in Cucumber tables using [FactoryGirl factories](https://github.com/thoughtbot/factory_girl).
+ActiveCucumber allows to create ActiveRecord objects from data in Cucumber tables using [FactoryBot factories](https://github.com/thoughtbot/factory_bot).

 Let's assume we have an application that stores TV shows and their episodes.